guanhua202/guanhua202/README.md

 --------------------------------------------------------------------------
 # Hey, what's up?

-I am interested in **IT** and passionate about learning the fundamentals of information security, networking, ethical hacking, and digital hygiene.
+I’m into IT, really passionate about learning Python, and in the past I was a total tryhard no-life on TryHackMe (it was insane / no joke).

 ## 🧠 My Interests:
 - Python programming
-- Systematic thinking and discipline
-- Ethical Hacking
-- CTF (Capture The Flag) practices
+- Used to be into infosec
+- Tried my hand at capture the flag back in the day

 ## 📜 Certificates:
 - ✅ [Pre-Security Certificate – TryHackMe](https://tryhackme-certificates.s3-eu-west-1.amazonaws.com/THM-BMRMLNLN5T.pdf)